How to create adventures and import GPX files ⛰

 Choosing Save will keep your adventure private.
 You can also hit the Save and Publish to FATMAP button to make your adventure public, meaning it is visible to anyone viewing that particular activity on that area of the map.

 One of the best ways to really tell the story of your adventures is to add photos.
 This helps people see what the area looks like, visualise important waypoints you've referenced in the description and also provides a nice preview.

-By clicking on the image, you'll be able to bring up a gallery of all the photos you've added.
+When you have added your images and saved the adventure, clicking on the image will bring up a gallery of all the photos you've added.

 Editing your adventures

 In the example above, I've decided I want to use a different lift to start the run.
 This isn't a problem as I can just go back into the editor and add, remove and update points at anytime.